I’m finally starting to figure out what’s what after a lifetime of ADHD and anxiety.

 I’ll tell you what I lost sleep over.
 Not the death in my family.
-Not my mother’s anger at my lack of academic success.
+Not my mother’s anger and depression.
 It was the stupid luncheon club.

 Adolescence is a tough time in a kid’s life.
-It’s hard to figure out who YOU are when there are so many outside pressures.
 Between parents, school and friends it can become an overwhelming time for the most confident young person.

 I was not a confident young person.

 Karen at Hey Sigmund has yet another amazing article that breaks down how we can talk to young people about all of the changes going on in their brains during this time.

 Talk to your adolescent about ways they can influence the changes taking place in their body and brain.

 Reassure them that the increased hormones circulating through their body may leave them feeling emotional or restless and this is totally normal.

 Finally, prioritize sleep.
 I realize this is easier said than done, but set an example.
 Quiet time starts in my house at 9pm.
 You don’t have to be sleeping, but you can’t be on devices.

 At this point in my life I am fully aware of my ongoing issues.